floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading_6_7.md

 ## Check your Search Guard configuration

+If you miss this step your cluster can become uninitialized which will result in a downtime.
+{: .note .js-note .note-warning}

-Download standalone sgadmin 7 (zip/tar.gz) and unpack it in a folder called sgadmin7.
+Download standalone sgadmin 7 ([zip](https://repo1.maven.org/maven2/com/floragunn/search-guard-7/7.0.0-35.0.0-rc1/search-guard-7-7.0.0-35.0.0-rc1-sgadmin-standalone.zip)/[tar.gz](https://repo1.maven.org/maven2/com/floragunn/search-guard-7/7.0.0-35.0.0-rc1/search-guard-7-7.0.0-35.0.0-rc1-sgadmin-standalone.tar.gz)) and unpack it in a folder called sgadmin7.
 It is recommended to do this on the machine from where you typically run `sgadmin`.
 Then run

 * `./sgadmin7/tools/sgadmin.sh -backup "./sgadmin7" <other parameters like -ks -cert etc>`